mohammadreza-mohammadi94/mohammadreza-mohammadi94/README.md

 # 👋 Hi, I'm Mohammadreza Mohammadi
 ### <div>
 Welcome to my GitHub profile!
-I'm a **Machine Learning Engineer** and **Python Developer** with a strong focus on **Data Science** and **Artificial Intelligence**.
-With over 5 years of programming experience and 3 years dedicated to mastering AI and machine learning, I'm passionate about creating impactful projects that solve real-world problems.

-Beyond coding, I’m a lifelong learner, always exploring new fields and technologies.
-I thrive in collaborative environments and am eager to apply my expertise to impactful projects.
-Let's create something meaningful together!
+I'm a Dedicated Data Scientist and Machine Learning Engineer with over 6 years of programming experience, including 5 years specializing in machine learning and deep learning.
+Proficient in Python and its frameworks, with expertise in building and deploying scalable solutions for predictive modeling, data analysis, and real-time applications.
+Skilled in leveraging cutting-edge technologies such as Docker, AWS, and PostgreSQL to deliver efficient and impactful results.
+Passionate about solving challenging problems, driving innovation, and collaborating with teams to transform data into actionable insights.
 </div>

 ## 🌟 About Me